 Are you interested in both creation and valorisation of research outputs?
 Do you want to have a truly international study experience that takes you to three universities: Maastricht University (Netherlands), Leuphana Universität Lüneburg (Germany), and Universitat de València (Spain)?
 Then read more about the International Joint Master of Research in Work and Organizational Psychology.

 This master's programme is offered by members of the Work and Organisational Psychology section

 Meet Jana: the student ambassador for International Joint Master of Research in Work and Organizational Psychology.

 On her Instagram account she shares her study experiences, moments of her life in Maastricht, and much more.
 Follow her to get a sneak peak of your possible future!

-If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Lea through her Instagram page; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.
+If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Jana through her Instagram page; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.